mnussbaumer/cssex/README.md

 ## Roadmap

-- Fix error reporting and include file on error output, duh!
 - Additional functionality related with dynamic generation and visualisation of CSS in a structured format.
 This is mostly for use cases outside of pure pre-processing and more to do with tree-shaking, automatic vendor-prefixing, searchable CSS definitions, etc.

 <div id="about"></div>